samishafique786/observability-w-prometheus/README.md

 ### Terraform

 Terraform uses HCL language to write the infrastructure in a declarative manner, so that the Infra can be provisioned again and again without mistakes.
 This is called Idempotency.
 The following HCL Code has been used to provision a VM with ports 22 and 9090 open in CSC.fi cloud.
 The provider in this case is OpenStack.

+The following Terraform code has been used to provision the VM with port 22 (SSH) and 9090 (Prometheus) open.
+The same terraform code assigns a Floating IP (Public IP) to the VM which we use to SSH and scrape http metrics later.
+The Terraform Code: https://github.com/samishafique786/observability-w-prometheus/blob/main/main.tf

+After successful provisioning, the VM needs be to configured via a configuration management system, we use Ansible for that.
+So, Let's set up Ansible with this VM:

 The application has been deployed in an AKS cluster in Microsoft Azure cloud - region: italy-north.
 The observability server has been deployed in the CSC Cloud in Finland - region: Kajaani, Finland.
 At first, the application